-The United States of America is one of the main countries, which offers its constant support to the Central American region.
-The most memorable and recent act of aid took place in 2014 when the United States, in cooperation with the Central American governments, launched the project "Alliance for Prosperity".
-This project promised economic development, fighting against poverty, corruption and other forms of crime, and the improvement of local and international security.
-Though these plans may seem that the US government was always open to help the countries in need, this is not exactly the case.
-In order to solve their differences with the Soviet Union during the Cold War, President Ronald Reagan launched the Reagan Doctrine, which allowed USA to invade different parts of Central America, mainly Nicaragua, in order to contain the Soviets.
-Despite those past issues, Central American countries keep close relations with the US since it promotes peace and democracy in their area.
-The ever-rising immigrant waves from the southern borders create an extra motive for the US to help these countries.
+The United States of America is one of the main countries which offers their constant support to the Central American region.
+The most memorable and recent act of help from the US took place in 2014 when the United States in cooperation with the Central American governments launched the project "Alliance for Prosperity".
+This project promised many essential factors such as but not limited to economic development, fighting against poverty, corruption and other forms of crime and the improvement of local and international security.
+Though these plans may seem like the government of the US was always open to help the countries in need, this is not exactly the case.
+In order to solve their differences with the Soviet Union during the Cold War, president Ronald Reagan launched the Reagan Doctrine which allowed USA to invade different parts of Central America, mainly Nicaragua, to fight against their main enemy.
+Despite those past issues, Central America keeps close relations with the US since they promote peace and democracy in their area.
+The ever-rising immigrant waves from the southern borders create an extra motive for the US to help the countries in the Central American region.